MYousafZahir/Grimoire/macos-app/README.md

 ### Dependencies
 - SwiftUI for UI components
 - MarkdownUI for markdown rendering (if using preview feature)
-- URLSession for networking
+- URLSession + async/await for networking
-- Combine for reactive programming

 ### Key Features Implementation